snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_17-GetProjectItems.md

 `NO_ROOT_TAGS`

-For example, to get just the general information about the project i.e. location, dealer info, etc:
+For example, to return general information about the project i.e. location, dealer info, etc:

 `print(C4:GetProjectItems("LOCATIONS", "LIMIT_DEVICE_DATA","NO_ROOT_TAGS"))`